RaskaRuby/createSeedWords/README.md

 ### Using Your Own Entropy (Randomness)

-Generating your own entropy for use in a new wallet can be done with a variety of methods, including coin flips, dice rolls and card decks.
+Generating your own entropy for use in a new wallet can be done with a variety of methods, including drawing from a hat, coin flips, dice rolls and card decks.
 Most wallet software does not allow you to input your own entropy, but it is possible using the following methods.
 Ideally, you would create your seed words with one of these methods, restore a wallet using those seed words in your preferred wallet software, and then verify that all the keys and addresses match by restoring with even different software.
 For maximum security, these should only be performed on OFFLINE computers, preferably on a system like [Tails](https://tails.boum.org/).

+* **Draw Words From a Hat** - if you mix all the words from the [BIP39 word list](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt), you could create your own 24 word seed by randomly picking 23 words (with replacement), and then using a computer to calculate the final seed word in the terminal ([see ArmanTheParman](https://armantheparman.com/bitcoin-seed-with-dice/) below) or using the [SeedPicker web page](https://seedpicker.net/calculator/last-word.html).

-* **[Ian Coleman BIP39](https://iancoleman.io/bip39/)** - the swiss army knife of converters.
+* **[Ian Coleman BIP39](https://iancoleman.io/bip39/)** - the Swiss Army knife of converters.
 Make sure to download [`bip39-standalone.html`](https://github.com/iancoleman/bip39) and run it OFFLINE.
 Clicking the "Show entropy details" box allows you to enter your own entropy from a variety of sources.
 You can also use this to see the address and public keys that belong to a set of seed words, which can be compared with what your wallet shows.
+Also allows you to choose between a variety of [derivation paths](https://walletsrecovery.org/).

 * **[ArmanTheParman](https://armantheparman.com/bitcoin-seed-with-dice/)** - detailed article describing exacly how a large binary number is converted into BIP39 seed words.
 Use D6 dice to create entropy, then determine the seed words, and a computer is only needed at the very end to calculate the final seed word.

 * **[ColdCard and D6 Dice](https://coldcardwallet.com/docs/verifying-dice-roll-math)** - new wallets can be created on a ColdCard hardware wallet by entering a series of D6 dice rolls.
 Those same dice rolls can also be input into a very simple python script [`rolls.py`](https://coldcardwallet.com/docs/rolls.py) that calculates seed words, and you can verify that the seed words match.

-* **[This Project](https://github.com/RaskaRuby/createSeedWords)** - expands on [`rolls.py`](https://coldcardwallet.com/docs/rolls.py) by allowing more types of input, including binary coins and hexadecimal [D16 dice](https://github.com/Samourai-Wallet/hexadecimal-die), as well as Monero support.
+* **[This Project](https://github.com/RaskaRuby/createSeedWords)** - mostly an exercise for myself, but expands on [`rolls.py`](https://coldcardwallet.com/docs/rolls.py) by allowing more types of input, including binary (coins) and hexadecimal [D16 dice](https://github.com/Samourai-Wallet/hexadecimal-die), as well as Monero support.
 No extra python libraries are needed, so these scripts can be run almost anywhere, and should be fairly readable to beginning python programmers.

 ### Python Scripts